microsoft/openenclave-extra-samples/proprietary_secure_channel/README.md

-# The Remote Attestation Sample
+# The Proprietary Secure Channel Sample

-This sample demonstrates how to do remote attestation between two enclaves.
+This sample demonstrates how to implement a "proprietary" secure channel after remote attestation between two enclaves when TLS is not available.

 It has the following properties:

 - Written in C++
 - Demonstrates an implementation of remote attestation
 - Use of mbedTLS within the enclave
-- Use Asymmetric / Public-Key Encryption to establish secure communications between two attesting enclaves
+- Generate an ephemeral symmetric key in one enclave and use Asymmetric / Public-Key Encryption to establish a secure channel between the two enclaves
+- Use symmetric key cryptography to communicate secrets between the two enclaves with root of trust being remote attestation
 - Enclave APIs used:
   - oe_get_report
   - oe_verify_report,
   - oe_is_within_enclave

-**Note: Currently this sample only works on SGX-FLC systems.** The underlying SGX library support for end-to-end remote attestation is available only on SGX-FLC system.
+**Note: Currently this sample only works on SGX-FLC systems.** The underlying SGX library support for end-to-end remote attestation is available only on SGX-FLC systems.
 There is no plan to back port those libraries to either SGX1 system or software emulator.

 ## Attestation primer